RelayMag

 Picking a starting point

 Running both does not mean starting both at once, and a small team that tries to will usually do neither well.
 The sequence depends on what is scarce.
 A company with a real product, a clear category, and no time should lead with outbound, because it can produce conversations this quarter while the slower work compounds in the background.
 A company with patience, a differentiated point of view, and a market that is already searching should lead with inbound, because every asset it builds keeps paying out and lowers the cost of the outbound that comes later.
-The mistake in both cases is the same, treating the first motion as the whole strategy rather than the opening move.
-The teams that grow steadily are the ones that pick a starting point honestly, then add the second motion before the first one plateaus.

 R